jerembkk21-dev/jerembkk21-dev-Analazing-And-Formating-PostGRE-Sales-Data-sql-/README.md

 In this project, I worked with transactional data from a hypothetical Super Store to practice SQL data cleaning, aggregation, and analytical queries.
 The dataset contained inconsistent data types and missing values, requiring careful preprocessing before analysis.

+**Data Source**

+This project was completed as part of a DataCamp SQL case study using a simulated Super Store transactional dataset.

+The dataset includes sales transactions, product information, quantities, revenue, and profit data designed to replicate real-world retail business scenarios.

+Additional SQL queries, analytical logic, data cleaning steps, and reporting improvements were developed to extend the original case study and perform deeper analysis.

 **Key Tasks & Solutions**

 **1) Top Products Analysis**